Last Updated: August 26, 2022

 Just make it fairly wide so that the commuter bikes don't get too angry with mom and her stroller and other toddler walking along on a nice spring day.

 Depending on your climate, be accommodating.
 If it's hot and steamy, provide shade trees.
 Trees add so much to the look of the street anyway, you can hardly go wrong there, even if it's only hot once in a while.
+For a little more detail on street tree choice, see our tree canopy page.

-Of course be quite careful about what tree species you select and how you space them.
+Of course, be quite careful about what tree species you select and how you space them.
 More errors are committed here than almost anywhere else in municipal policy.

 Provide benches and attractive landscaping (a streetscape) so that the side of the street looks inviting rather than cold and hard.
 This even makes driving along the street more pleasant, and is an important element of the complete streets idea.